Cervical Disc Replacement

 Center for Sports Medicine & Orthopaedics specializes in cervical disc replacement to relieve neck pain and improve range of motion.

 Spinal discs are cushion-like pads located between the vertebrae of the spine.
 These discs act as shock absorbers and allow you to twist, bend, and move comfortably.
 Over time, or due to injury, a disc may wear down, collapse, or degenerate, putting pressure on nearby nerves.
-This can cause pain, numbness, tingling, and a limited range of motion in the neck, arm, or hand.
-This makes daily activities like driving, working, or lifting objects difficult.
+This can cause pain, numbness, tingling, and a limited range of motion in the neck, making daily activities like driving, working, or lifting objects difficult.

 While it can take up to six months to fully recover from CDR surgery, most patients are able to return to the activities of daily living within two days of the operation.
 Light activities can be resumed within two to three weeks, and full activities (excluding contact sports) can be returned to by four to six weeks post surgery.